 The IOSS covers business to consumer (B2C) distance sales of goods that are

 Dispatched or transported from outside of the EU at the time they are sold.

 Dispatched or transported in consignments with a value not exceeding EUR 150.

 Not subject to excise duties, so the IOSS does not apply to alcohol or tobacco products.

-If you are an online seller, you do not need to charge VAT on distance sales of goods to EU consumers in the following circumstances:
+You do not need to charge VAT on distance sales of goods to EU consumers if: